Swelling and pressure in the face and nasal area, with pain itself mitigated with medication.

 Dr. Miller and Dr. Heller have spent more than 2 decades performing rhinoplasty and refining their techniques to give patients exceptional results.
 Their results are naturally beautiful and integrated with the rest of one’s facial proportions, accentuating their finer and more feminine features.

-At Associates in Plastic Surgery in New Jersey, our highest priorities are your total comfort, safety and satisfaction.
+At Associates in Plastic Surgery, our highest priorities are your total comfort, safety and satisfaction.
 Performing rhinoplasties every week for 20-plus years, a set of unwritten rules tend to develop as guiding principles:

 Our rhinoplasty surgeons operate expressly on the face.
 If we’re not doing a rhinoplasty, we might be doing a face lift or an eyelid surgery, but we’re always operating in the realm of the face.
 That laser like focus builds unmatched familiarity with facial features and anatomy.